Tanzeem-Mostafiz/CropDiseaseDetection-DeepLearning-CNN-Streamlit-App/README.md

 ## License

 This project was developed solely for **academic and educational purposes** as part of a university course.

-You are free to view, reference, and modify the code for **learning or research use**, provided that proper credit is given to the original authors.
+Permission is granted to **view, reference, and modify** the code for **learning, research, or educational use**, provided that proper credit is given to the original authors.

-© 2024 **Tanzeem Mostafiz** & **Aysha Siddika Prity**.
+© 2024 **Tanzeem Mostafiz & Aysha Siddika Prity**.
 All rights reserved.

 ---